 To capitalize on the unique capabilities that each computing environment offers, you might use a hybrid multi-cloud approach to distribute workloads across those environments.
 These environments might have dependencies on one another that are critical to availability of your workloads.
 Dependencies might include VPN tunnels or interconnects, applications communicating with one another, or systems accessing data across computing environments.

 When federating or extending your external IdP to Google Cloud, ensure that availability of your external IdP and other systems required for authentication meets or exceeds the availability of other critical dependencies.
 This requirement means that you might need to both redundantly deploy the external IdP and its dependencies and ensure redundant network connectivity.

 If you use Google Cloud for ensuring business continuity, your workloads on Google Cloud are going to mirror some of the workloads you have in your computing environment.
 The purpose of such a setup is to enable one computing environment to take over the role of the other environment if a failure occurs.
 So you need to look at every dependency between these environments.

 By having Google Cloud rely on an external IdP running on-premises, you create a dependency.
 That dependency could undermine the intent of having Google Cloud be an independent copy of your computing environment.

 Try to replicate your IdP to Google Cloud so that all workloads on Google Cloud are unaffected by an outage of your on-premises computing environment or of connectivity between Google Cloud and your on-premises network.

-- Read about common patterns for authenticating corporate users in a hybrid environment
+- Review common patterns for authenticating workforce users in a hybrid environment.

 - Explore reference architectures, diagrams, tutorials, and best practices about Google Cloud.
 Take a look at our Cloud Architecture Center.